GamesCreed

 CryEngine is best known for its use in the phenomenal Far Cry series.
 Although Ubisoft has created games in this series since 2006, the original Far Cry was developed by Crytek, the maker of CryEngine.

 Far Cry, the first game released using the engine, was designed to showcase its ability to render graphics with incredible realism.
-Although the game garnered success on its own due to its storyline and gameplay, the engine’s realistic environments and cutting-edge graphics made it stand out from other games at the time.
+Although the game succeeded on its own due to its storyline and gameplay, the engine’s realistic environments and cutting-edge graphics set it apart from other games at the time.

 This made CryEngine popular among many developers, who leveraged the engine’s unique features to create visually stunning titles.
 Updates to the engine have continued to focus on visuals and creating immersive game experiences.